Team-OZE/OZEdit/README.md

 ![App Build](https://github.com/Team-OZE/OZEdit/workflows/App%20Build/badge.svg?branch=main)

 OZEdit is a tool created by the OZE dev.
-Team to package/unpackage map files.
+Team to package/unpackage Warcraft III map files.

 There are two versions, one with a graphical interface for Windows, one which is a command line utility (currently working on Windows only).